envai76/Applied-Research-in-Health-Data-Science---Practicals/README.md

 The instructor for this course is Dr. Finlay Maguire, a respected expert in the field of health data science.
 You can find his GitHub repository at https://github.com/fmaguire.

-The instructor for this course is Dr. Finlay Maguire, a respected expert in the field of health data science.
-You can find his GitHub repository at <a href="https://github.com/fmaguire">here</a>.</p>

 <p><b>Course Description</b>  can be found on  <a href="https://academiccalendar.dal.ca/Catalog/ViewCatalog.aspx?pageid=viewcatalog&entitytype=CID&entitycode=CSCI+4148">here</a>.</p>